Edmonds Construction Accident Lawyer

 However, filing a workers’ compensation claim doesn’t mean that you’ll be treated fairly.
 A lawyer can help ensure that you get the compensation that you deserve for your injuries.
 We can help you gather your paperwork and prepare to present your claim so that you are fairly compensated.

-Call to See If You Have a Lawsuit
+Call Now to See If You Have A Lawsuit In Your Free Consultation With A Proven Edmonds Construction Accident Lawyer

 Your injuries may be caused by a third party or maybe you were a visitor or subcontractor.
 If that’s the case, you should contact an Edmonds construction accident lawyer to learn more about your rights.
-You could be eligible to receive compensation for your injuries, lost wages, medical expenses, pain and suffering and more.
-To learn more about construction site injuries, call us.
-We’ll be glad to talk to you about your options.
+You could be eligible to receive compensation for your injuries, lost wages, medical expenses, pain and suffering, and more.
+To learn more about construction site injuries, call us now at (206) 838-2500.
+We’ll be glad to coach you through your options during this important time.